-- Any suspicion that a child has been abused by either a member of staff or a volunteer should be reported to the Safeguarding Officer, who will take such steps as considered necessary to ensure the safety of the child in question and any other child who may be at risk. - The Safeguarding Officer will seek advice from MASH Devon Multi-Agency Safeguarding Hub (MASH) 0345 155 1071 mashsecure@devon.gov.uk, and if appropriate, refer the allegation to the social services department which may involve the police, or go directly to the police if out-of-hours. - The parents or carers of the child will be contacted as soon as possible following advice from MASH or the social services department. - The Safeguarding Officer should also notify the relevant Moretonhampstead Swimming Pool Trustee who will deal with any media enquiries. - If the Safeguarding Officer is the subject of the suspicion/allegation, the report must be made to the appropriate Trustee who will refer the allegation to MASH or the social services.
+- Any suspicion that a child has been abused by either a member of staff or a volunteer should be reported to the Child/ Adults at risk Protection Officer, who will take such steps as considered necessary to ensure the safety of the child in question and any other child who may be at risk. - The Child/Adults at risk Protection Officer will refer the allegation to the social services department which may involve the police, or go directly to the police if out-of-hours. - The parents or carers of the child will be contacted as soon as possible following advice from the social services department. - The Child/Adults at risk Protection Officer should also notify the relevant Moretonhampstead Swimming Pool Trustee who will deal with any media enquiries. - If the Child /Adults at risk Protection Officer is the subject of the suspicion/allegation, the report must be made to the appropriate Trustee who will refer the allegation to social services.